 Pharaoh ants live in very small multi-colonies.
 Their colour ranges from yellow or light brown to red.
 Pharaoh ants are small (1.5 mm long).
 They don’t bite.

-Yes.
-Their colonies are very large.
-They can hold from thousands to several hundred thousands of ants.
-There are usually several hundred ants that can reproduce ants in these colonies.
-If disturbed, the colony may fragment or “bud” to form several new nests.
-When treating a colony you must make sure your treatment is through so that the colony doesn’t bud.
+very hard to get rid of.
+Their colonies are large.
+They can hold thousands to hundreds of thousands of ants, and usually have several hundred ants that can reproduce.
+If you disturb a colony, it may bud (split up) to form several new nests.
+You have to use the right treatment on Pharaoh ants so the colony doesn’t bud.

 Don’t use an insecticidal spray because it might cause the colony to bud.
-A spray will kill small numbers of ants, but not a colony.
+A spray will kill some ants, but not a colony.

-If you rent, you landlord must, by law, keep the home pest-free and hire a professional as needed.
+If you rent, your landlord must, by law, keep the home pest-free and hire a professional as needed.
 If your landlord doesn’t correct the problem, call Health Link at 811 to register a complaint for a health inspector.

-Current as of: March 15, 2018
+Current as of: April 26, 2021

 Author: Environmental Public Health, Alberta Health Services